David Thaxton: Les Misérables

 From 2005 to 2007, Thaxton was an ensemble member in the London production of Les Misérables at the Queen's Theatre, playing the parts of Courfeyrac and Bamatabois, and understudying the roles of Enjolras and the Bishop of Digne (both first cover).
 He was part of the 21st Anniversary Cast, performing at the special BBC Radio 2 concert.

 In 2008, he returned to Les Misérables, now as principal Enjolras.
 After the cast change in June 2009, he stayed on for the 2009–2010 season as well.
 He left the show on 19 June 2010, having played the role to much acclaim and attention from the public.

 Thaxton played the role of Javert in the 2014–2015 West End production and reprised the role in 2018.

 As of September 27th 2022, Thaxton has once again returned to the role of Javert at the Sondheim Theatre in London's West End, opposite Jon Robyns as Jean Valjean.

-Passion
+He left the show in March 2023.

+Passion, Love Never Dies, and Candide

 In March 2010, Thaxton accepted the offer to play the part of Giorgio in the Donmar Warehouse revival of the Sondheim/Lapine musical Passion alongside Elena Roger and Scarlett Strallen, with previews starting on 10 September 2010 and opening night on 21 September 2010.
 He won the Olivier Award for Best Actor in a Musical.

 Sondheim praised his performance for bringing the show "properly into focus" and making Giorgio the center of attention.

-Love Never Dies

 Thaxton portrayed Raoul, Vicomte de Chagny in the second cast of Love Never Dies, taking over from Joseph Millson who portrayed Raoul in the original cast.
 He played this role at the Adelphi Theatre until it closed on 27 August 2011.